casey/just/README.md

 Each argument to a dependency binds to exactly one parameter, and supplying extra arguments to a variadic dependency is an error.

+A mapped dependency runs once per element of a list.
+The dependency and the argument to map over are both starred, as in `*(recipe *argument)`.
+Unstarred arguments are evaluated once and passed whole to every invocation.
+An empty list runs the dependency zero times, and invocations with identical arguments are deduplicated like any other dependency.
+Only one argument may be starred.

 A parameter evaluates to the default when the argument is an empty list.

 Passing an empty list to a non-`*` parameter without a default is an error.